No script

 Here, you can also discover the 'Alley of Personalities,' featuring more than a dozen statues of prominent figures from the city's history.
 So, it's not just a great spot to unwind but also an opportunity to delve into the rich history of the city.

-12. Admire flora at the Botanic Park
+12. Admire flora at the Botanical Park

 If you have a passion for flora, the Botanic Park (Parcul Botanic) is an exquisite haven for you.
 Explore distinct botanical gardens featuring over 200 plant species meticulously arranged into thematic sectors.